MitchellGerdisch/pulumi_workshops/azure-python/2_stack-advanced-topics/README.md

 Exercises and solutions for Pulumi stack basics:

-- Create and use secret configuration values in code.
+- Create and use secret configuration values.
 - Create and use and output programmatic secrets in code.